Jartza/pico-crt-clock/README.md

 ### Electricity spot price

 Displays today's hourly Nord Pool day-ahead electricity price as a 24-bar chart.
+If the app entry includes `modes={"default": "today", <gpio>: "tomorrow"}`, pulling that detail GPIO low switches to tomorrow's chart after Nord Pool day- ahead prices have been published.
+Before that, the chart area shows a `No SPOT data for tomorrow yet, update at HH:MM local` hint.

 Bars below `ELEC_CHEAP_CKWH` are dark grey, bars from `ELEC_CHEAP_CKWH` up to `ELEC_EXPENSIVE_CKWH` are light grey, and bars above `ELEC_EXPENSIVE_CKWH` are white.
-The current hour is marked with a tick above its bar; the footer shows current / min / max c/kWh.
+In today's view the current hour is marked with a tick above its bar and the footer shows now / min / max c/kWh.
+In tomorrow view the footer shows avg / min / max c/kWh.

 Set `ELEC_SHOW_TOTAL = True` to display a consumer-facing total price.
 The app applies `ELEC_VAT_PCT` to the raw Nord Pool spot price, then adds